ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Clear and distinct test cases

 The test cases are clearly separated.
 Care was exercised that only one aspect of an object was tested per test case.
 It is not possible to further divide a test case into several new ones, which is further evidence that they are distinct.
+Since the `SearchTests`class contains unit tests for the class `DefaultSearcher`it would make sense to rename it to `DefaultSearcherTest`.
+This suggestion stems from two main reasons.
+First of all, it would comply to common convention.
+JUnit and especially Maven Surefire unit tests are commonly named with the pattern `ATest`for class `A`.
+Per default, Surefire even relies on this naming to find the test cases within a Maven project.
+The second reason is that the current naming is confusing for someone searching for the class that is under test.
+Which class is tested can currently only be found out through looking at the source code of the tests.
+The second testing class is called `LoginTest`.
+Although

 ### Number/coverage of test cases